RedCapGames/Fort-Unity/README.md

 # Fort Unity Plugin

-Fort is a premade Backbone for videogame projects, if you are making a Free-to-play Videogame, or you're making a game or an application with Store or User sign up features using Unity, you can use Fort to Speed up your work. using Fort is easy, Just drag and drop the Plugin into the assets folder.
+Fort is a premade Backbone for videogame projects, if you are making a Free-to-play Videogame, or you're making a game or an application with Store or User sign up features using Unity, you can use Fort to Speed up your work.
+There is a lot of development and programing is needed to make an awesome game.
+Also there is a lot of mechanisms has to be deployed using programing tools and development methods, Such as User Management, In-game Store Purchase System, Achievements and Missions, In App Purchase, Multilingual Export, Level Management, Invitation (Invite friends procedures), Energy Systems (Skinner Box), Asset Bundle, Analytics and Game Values (In-game Currency).
+As you know, there are many many different tools and plugins available on Unity asset store, but we have to mind about waste time for inefficient, feeble and weak tools.

+using Fort is easy, Just drag and drop the Plugin into the assets folder.
+Fort, One Step Forward

 ## Download